JampaUchoa/the-art-of-engineering-management/_chapters/12_breaking-down-large-problems.md

 ---
-title: "Breaking Down Large Problems and Prioritizing the Right Things"
+title: "Distilling Impact and Prioritizing the Right Things"
 section: Roadmap
 slug: breaking-down-large-problems
 ready: true
 ---

-# Breaking down large problems and prioritizing the right things
+# Distilling Impact and Prioritizing the Right Things

-Feature requests pile up as your team matures: a sign of success that quickly becomes overwhelming.
-These requests range from abstract ideas like "Let's build our own content distribution store" to specific demands like "Send a daily PDF of all company actions."
-The challenge lies in choosing which requests deserve your team's limited bandwidth.
+As your team matures, feature requests will quickly start to pile up.
+Your CEO, customers, enterprise clients, and PMs all have ideas about what problem the team should tackle next, but it's impossible to do them all.

+The question becomes not only which requests deserve your team's limited bandwidth, but what is the *perceived problem* in the first place.

 ![Options on where to go](/assets/chapters/chapter-12-intro.svg)

-## Triaging Feature Requests
+## What made them request it in the first place
+Requests come in multiple ways—from abstract ideas like "Let's redesign our app" to very specific demands like "Send an invoice by email after a purchase."
+But no matter how they're presented, behind every proposed solution lies a *perceived problem*.

-Every request needs to be triaged to determine if it makes sense before writing a single line of code.
-It's important for the entire team to understand what's driving the demand to define scope in a way that maximizes delivered value.
+This perceived problem, not their proposed solution, is what needs to be scrutinized before writing a single line of code.

+## The two most important questions

-### First question: Why?
+### Why?

 Your Product Manager is typically responsible for investigating the "why," extracting potential value, and determining how the product can deliver it.
 But [as we've seen](/chapters/7/the-engineering-role-in-shaping-product), every engineer must understand the product to be effective.

 The *why* helps you measure the potential **impact** of a feature when it is shipped, whether this translates to customer engagement, productivity, or direct revenue.

-### Second question: How hard?
+### How hard?

 Every feature has a cost (development and maintenance).
 Knowing what these costs are is a core engineering responsibility.
 This **effort** depends heavily on the team's existing tools and knowledge.